chen-robert/picoctf-2025/problem.md

 # Pachinko

-- Namespace: TODO
+- Namespace: picoctf
-- ID: TODO
+- ID: pachinko
 - Type: custom
-- Category: Web
+- Category: Web Exploitation
-- Points: TODO
+- Points: 300
 - Templatable: no
-- MaxUsers: TODO
+- MaxUsers: 1

 ## Description

 History has failed us, but no matter.

+{{url_for("server.tar.gz", "Server source")}}

+There are two flags in this challenge.
+Submit flag one here, submit flag two in [Pachinko Revisited PLACEHOLDER](https://play.picoctf.org)

 ## Details